cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

 In Tao, masternodes share equal responsibility to run the system and keep it stable.
-Full nodes should run on powerful hardware configuration and high-speed network connectivity in order to ensure the required block time (target to two seconds).
+Full nodes should run on powerful hardware configuration and high-speed network connectivity in order to ensure the required block time (target to five seconds).
 Only masternodes can produce and seal blocks.
 In order for that, the **Tao** consensus relies on the concept of **Random Generals** that improves some existing consensus mechanisms, namely **Single Validation**.
 In the following, we first describe